PaskLab/cardano-docker/README.md

 #### !!!
 Important, known issue !!!

-Since mainnet, node freeze issue as been notice on `aarch64` based system.
+* Node freeze issue as been notice on `aarch64` based system while downloading the blockchain on first boot.

     To overcome this issue, you'll need to fully synchronized the blockchain on `x86/amd64` based system before moving the files to your `aarch64` system.
 Thanks to [@alessandrokonrad](https://github.com/alessandrokonrad) for providing this solution.

+* All containers running on host network, providing network isolation where possible will be part of future improvement.

 ### Building from source